Our Services

 Published on: 5/6/2026

-Apple cider vinegar may help soothe a chronic cough by thinning mucus, reducing microbial irritation, and calming throat inflammation when used in diluted remedies such as a honey-ACV drink, a saltwater gargle, or steam inhalation.
-Always dilute properly, watch for increased heartburn or tissue irritation, and pair ACV treatments with hydration, humidification, and gentle throat care for best relief.
+Apple cider vinegar (ACV) may help relieve a chronic cough by thinning mucus, reducing microbial irritation, and easing throat inflammation.
+Effective at-home remedies include a diluted honey-ACV drink, a saltwater-ACV gargle, or steam inhalation.
+Always dilute ACV properly to avoid enamel erosion, heartburn, or tissue irritation, and combine it with hydration, humidification, and gentle throat care for best results.

 A persistent cough can wear you down.
 Whether it's from postnasal drip, acid reflux or a stubborn viral infection, finding relief is essential.
 One home remedy gaining attention is apple cider vinegar for chronic cough.
 This article explains how ACV may help, offers safe recipes, and guides you on when to seek professional care.